wngaw/wngaw.github.io/_posts/2019-05-26-decision_trees.md

 ## Hypothesis

-The hypothesis of a decision tree is represented by a series of if-else statements that outputs the probability of a class for classification and a numerical number for regression.
+The hypothesis of a decision tree is represented by a series of if-else statements that outputs the probability of a class for classification and a numerical value for regression.

 ## Context